sky-kt/rock-paper-scissors/README.md

-This game prompts users to input rock, paper or scissors.
+This is a basic rock-paper-scissors game.
-The game then randomly chooses between the three.
+The player chooses one of the buttons, and then the computer chooses one.
-Afterwards, the winner is decided.
+The winner is decided based on these choices.